oric-software/OricExplorer/README.md

 ## Development status

 Oric Explorer is currently maintained by **Damien P. (dipisoft on GitHub)**.
-If you are interested in further developing and maintaining this software, you are encouraged to participate bu getting in touch with the **oric_software** GitHub organization members or on the CEO forums (http://forums.oric.org/) or on the Defence Force forum (http://forum.defence-force.org/).
+If you are interested in further developing and maintaining this software, you are encouraged to participate by getting in touch with the **oric-software** GitHub organization members (https://github.com/oric-software) or using the CEO forums (http://forums.oric.org/) or the Defence Force forum (http://forum.defence-force.org/).

-See the thread that was initially started on the Defence Force forum when this softare was published on GitHub: http://forum.defence-force.org/viewtopic.php?t=1829
+See the thread that was initially started on the Defence Force forum when this softare was first published on GitHub: http://forum.defence-force.org/viewtopic.php?t=1829

-Please also read ***AuthorsNotes.md*** which is a copy of an email sent to me (Laurent D.) by Scott on 23 April 2018 that explains in detail  the current status of the software and the reasons why Scott had to stop development.
+Please also read ***AuthorsNotes.md*** which is a copy of an email sent to Laurent D. by Scott on 23 April 2018 that explains in detail the  status of the software when it was first open-sourced and the reasons why Scott had to stop development.

 Please acknowledge the original author's name and wishes in all further development and abide by the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) licence this project was placed under (see **OricExplorer-LICENCE-CC-BY-NC-SA-4.0**.md or .txt file).